 With our office located in the heart of central London, we can assist clients based in the UK as well as those overseas.

-Download our Guide to Employing Overseas Workers brochure to find out more about how we can help you with the sponsor licence application process.
+Download our Guide to Employing Overseas Workers to find out more about how we can help you with the sponsor licence application process.

 Tier 2 (General) Visa Application Process

 Before applying under the Tier 2 General category, applicants must have a valid certificate of sponsorship issued by an employer with a Tier 2 sponsor licence.
 Points are awarded to applicants for:

 - A skilled job that meets the minimum salary and skills levels, which has been advertised as part of the resident labour market test (unless an exemption applies).
 These details will be confirmed on the applicant’s certificate of sponsorship

 The UK government has laid down stringent requirements in relation to these applications, which must be met.
 Applications must be made via a specified form, including payment of the correct Home Office fees.

 We can assist with the assignment of certificates of sponsorship, compliance with the resident labour market test and making Tier 2 entry clearance or leave to remain applications in the UK or abroad.

 From 1st January 2021, a new set of immigration rules is due to be implemented by the Home Office as a result of Brexit.
 Please click here to read more about post-Brexit changes to the immigration rules.

 Is my job skilled enough for Tier 2 sponsorship?
 How do I find out?